SAP/vscode-mta-tools/README.md

 ### Download and Installation

-Import the extension into your Visual Studio Code.
+To import the extension into Visual Studio Code follow these steps:

-Run `npm install` to install all the needed dependencies.
+- Download the vsix file of the [latest release](https://github.com/SAP/vscode-mta-tools/releases)
+- Run `code --install-extension <filename>`

 ### Contributing